-- Our staff are supported to talk to families and local communities about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - All staff are up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation around. - o Forced marriage (Since February 2023, it's been a crime to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even if violence, threats, or another form of coercion are not used.
-This applies to non-binding, unofficial 'marriages' as well as legal marriages). - o FGM - o Honour based abuse. - Trafficking - o Criminal exploitation and gang affiliation - All staff will be supported to recognise warning signs and symptoms in relation to each specific issue, and include such issues, in an age-appropriate way, in their lesson plans.
+- Our staff are supported to talk to families and local communities about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - All staff are up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation around. - Forced marriage (Since February 2023, it's been a crime to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even if violence, threats, or another form of coercion are not used.
+This applies to non-binding, unofficial 'marriages' as well as legal marriages).